ORNL/intersect-architecture/sos/logical/resilience/rollforward.rst

 resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`) :cite:`engelmann22rdp-20`.
 It offers containment and mitigation with recovery forward to the time when the error/failure event occurred.
+The following describes the :ref:`intersect:arch:sos:logical:resilience:patterns:rollforward:pattern` and its application in the :ref:`intersect:arch:sos:logical:resilience:patterns:rollforward:system` and in the :ref:`intersect:arch:sos:logical:resilience:patterns:rollforward:service` of the :term:`INTERSECT` federated ecosystem for instrument science.

 .. _intersect:arch:sos:logical:resilience:patterns:rollforward:pattern: